cloudmailin/docs.cloudmailin.com/content/http_post_formats/multipart.md

 ---
-title: Multipart Form Data Hash Format
+title: Multipart Form Data Hash Format (Depracated)
 ---

 # Multipart/form-data Hash Email Message Format

+> The original multipart format has been deprecated.
+We recommend using the
+> <%= link_to_item '/http_post_formats/multipart_normalized/' %> for new apps.

 The JSON and multipart formats are incredibly similar.
 It's only the transport method that differs.
 The format consists of four main elements, `envelope`, `headers`, `body` and `attachments`.
 The `body` consists of two parameters `plain` and `html`.